 Susan Bright is a curator and writer.
 Her curatorial practice operates across the registers of exhibition making, writing, public speaking, and teaching.
 She strives to engage across different methodologies and scales of working, taking in projects in national museums, non-profit medium scale galleries, publications, and formal education.
 Particular research interests include contemporary portraiture specializing in the representation of Mothers across fine art and the media.
 She was formally Assistant Curator at the National Portrait Gallery, Curator at the Association of Photographers and Acting Director for the MA Photography at Sotheby's Institute of Art, London.
 Recent exhibitions include: Home Truths: Photography and Motherhood (The Photographers' Gallery and Foundling Museum, London), Something Out Of Nothing (Fotogalleriet, Oslo), How We Are: Photographing Britain (co-curated with Val Williams, Tate Britain) and Face of Fashion at the National Portrait Gallery, London.
 She is author of Art Photography Now (2005 and 2011) and Auto Focus--The Self Portrait in Contemporary Photography (2010) both published by Thames and Hudson.
 She is currently pursuing a Curatorial PhD through Goldsmiths College, University of London.
 Watch a MOCAtv video of Susan in action.
 Susan will be a Visiting Artist in the MFA in Photography Program in the spring of 2014.
 Visit Susan's official webpage at: http://susanbright.net/

 Roy Flukinger - as Senior Curator of Photography & Film at the Harry Ransom Humanities Research Center, Mr. Flukinger is currently in charge of the development, administration and application of the collections.
 He has and continues to lecture and publish extensively in such fields as: regional, cultural and contemporary photography, the history of art and photography, and film.
 He has produced nearly fifty exhibitions ranging from classical photo history to contemporary photography, and from photographers' retrospectives to American / regional / Texas photography.
-He serves as juror, reviewer and evaluator for contemporary photographic events, institutions and support organizations, as well as finds and develops acquisitions for the HRHRC Photography & Film Department.
+He serves as juror and reviewer for contemporary photographic events, institutions and support organizations, as well as finds and develops acquisitions for the HRHRC Photography & Film Department.
 Mr. Flukinger serves as liaison for the Department with fellow professionals worldwide throughout the fields of Photography & Film.

 David Hilliard David Hilliard creates large-scale multi-paneled color photographs, often based on his life or the lives of people around him.
 His panoramas direct the viewer's gaze across the image surface allowing narrative, time and space to unfold.
 David received his BFA from the Massachusetts College of Art and MFA from the Yale University School of Art.
 He worked for many years as an assistant professor at Yale University where he also directed the undergraduate photo department.
 He has also taught at Harvard and the School of the Museum of Fine Arts in Boston.
 He currently teaches in Boston at the Massachusetts College of Art & Design and was a visiting faculty at Harvard University during the 2011-12 academic year.
 David spent the spring of 2010 at Dartmouth College as their artist in residence.
 David Hilliard exhibits his photographs both nationally and internationally and has won numerous awards such as the Fulbright and Guggenheim.
 His photographs can be found in many important collections including the Whitney Museum of American art in New York, the Museum of Fine Arts Boston, the Museum of Contemporary Art in Los Angeles and the Philadelphia Museum of Art.
 His work is represented by the Yancey Richardson Gallery in New York, Carroll and Sons Gallery in Boston, Jackson Fine Art in Atlanta, The Schoolhouse Gallery in Provincetown, MA and in Paris at La Galerie Particuliere.
 In 2005 a collection of his photographs was published in a monograph by Aperture Press.